MJRidder/nailstudio_booking/README.md

 ### Holding a date when a booking is made
 At the moment when a date and time is selected (but before a name and phone number is provided) a booking is not held.
 Which in theory could mean that if two people at exactly the same time made a booking (or waited for some time after selecting the date/time) could overwrite each others booking.
 Chances are small but not 0%.
 So a "blocking of a date and time" could be put in place when they are selected.
 Which would only be valid for a limited amount of time (e.g. 5 minutes).

+### Specific messaging for unavailable days
+Currently the Google sheet only entails available days which would be removed when fully booked (and automatically replaced when bookings are cancelled).
+To provide additional information to the user, it will be helpfull to add ALL dates, including weekends/bank holidays.
+But to add a new error message when these days are booked.
+E.g.: Lou's Nail studio is closed on the weekends/this bankholiday.
+This could be achieved by adding a specific value on those days in the sheet and link a specific error message to that value.
+Similar as there is currently in place for "cancelled" bookings.

 ## Creating a Google Spreadsheet and Integrating it using API <a name="creating_a_google_spreadsheet_and_integrating_it_using_api"></a>